fjkrch/g1-factorized-latent-locomotion/README.md

 - **Failure rate is uninformative.** All episodes end in falls on rough terrain (failure rate = 1.0 for all models).
 This environment property means failure rate cannot differentiate models on terrain.
 - **OOD sweep scope.** We test 5 perturbation types across 3 tasks (200+ evaluations).
 Mass, contact stiffness, and observation noise remain untested.
 - **Action delay is not a meaningful perturbation.** All models show near-zero sensitivity at 3.3× training range.
 This limits the combined-shift to effectively being friction + push only.
-- **Custom factor alignment metric.** The 0.500 ± 0.020 score uses a within-factor correlation ratio, not standard disentanglement metrics.
-Direct comparison to other work is not possible.
+- **Custom factor alignment metric.** The 0.500 ± 0.020 score uses a within-factor correlation ratio.
+Standard disentanglement metrics (MIG, DCI, SAP) have now been computed: all are near zero for both models, confirming neither architecture produces disentangled representations.
 - **Latent is correlational, not causal.** Factor-subspace clamping (all |Δ reward| < 0.05) shows the factored latent does not individually drive policy behavior.
 The representation analysis is partial evidence, not proof of factorization.
 - **Latent probe: LSTM > DynaMITE.** Despite auxiliary training, DynaMITE's latent has R² ≈ 0 for predicting ground-truth dynamics via linear or MLP probes.
 LSTM's hidden state achieves R² up to 0.10 (friction).
 The explicit factorization does not produce a better dynamics encoder.
-- **Ablation significance.** No ablation variant reaches p < 0.05 with n = 5 (Single Latent: p = 0.063).
-Direction is consistent but effect is unconfirmed.
+- **Ablation significance.** With n = 10, Single Latent reaches p = 0.048 (significant); No Latent (p = 0.225) and No Aux Loss (p = 0.641) remain directional only.
 - **Few OOD comparisons reach significance.** Only 3 of 42 pairwise tests survive Holm-Bonferroni correction.
 Most ranking claims are directional.
 - **Push-recovery reward.** While DynaMITE recovers tracking faster, its post-push reward is substantially worse (-9.5 vs -3.2).
 The quality of locomotion during/after recovery favors LSTM.
 - **MI estimation.** All MINE runs fell back to KNN, indicating the dynamics signal is near the noise floor of neural MI estimators.
 KNN estimates are more robust but potentially biased for high-dimensional inputs.
 The 8× MI advantage for DynaMITE is directionally consistent across seeds but absolute values are very low.